tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 Enable a DHCP subnet for each network you defined in the previous section.

-Enable the DHCP server by setting `disabled` as false (double negative.
-Delete any existing definition).
+Enable the DHCP server by setting `disabled` as false.

 `set service dhcp-server shared-network-name XXXXXXXX`